ATTENTION: Online advice on how to file a police complaint.

-A police complaint can be filed by any aggrieved person against a criminal offense on which the police takes action in accordance with the law.
-Indian law contemplates that a police complaint can be filed orally.
-In practice, the police complaint is filed in writing.
+A police complaint can be filed by any aggrieved person reporting a criminal offense on which the police will take action in accordance with the law.
+Indian law contemplates that a police complaint can be filed orally as well but in practice, the police complaint is filed in writing.
 Nowadays, it can be filed through email, words app, or other electronic mediums.
 We have tried to explain in brief how to file a police complaint.

-All the important ingredients of the offense giving all particulars in detail is required to be incorporated so that the police takes action on the complaint in accordance with the law.
+All the important ingredients of the offense giving all particulars in detail is required to be incorporated so that the police can take action on the complaint in accordance with the law.
 Otherwise, the police may close the said complaint without taking any action on the same.

 Police complaint ultimately leads to the